Ohtani hurls 7 innings, hits RBI double, Halos top BoSox 5-3

+“Yeah, he threw hard, all that, but he pitched today,” Cora said.
+“You see him out there now, and he knows what he’s doing.
+It’s amazing what he’s doing.
+Unreal.”

+That’s foreboding for the rest of baseball, and it was bad news for the AL-leading Red Sox.

-ANAHEIM, Calif.
-(AP) — Shohei Ohtani pitched seven innings of five-hit ball and hit an early RBI double, leading the Los Angeles Angels to a 5-3 victory over the Boston Red Sox on Tuesday night.
+Ohtani pitched seven innings of five-hit ball and hit an early RBI double, leading Los Angeles to a 5-3 victory over Boston.

-The Angels’ multitalented All-Star selection yielded two runs and struck out four in another superb two-way performance against the AL-leading Red Sox, winning his matchup with fellow All-Star Nathan Eovaldi in their final mound starts before next week’s game in Denver.

-Ohtani (4-1) didn’t walk a batter in his first mound start since a terrible outing last week at Yankee Stadium, where he walked four in the first inning.
-The start was also his first mound outing since he was voted an All-Star by fellow players as a pitcher in addition to his previous fan selection as a hitter.
+The Angels’ two-way star yielded two runs and struck out four, winning his matchup with fellow All-Star Nathan Eovaldi in their final mound starts before next week’s game in Denver.
+Ohtani (4-1) didn’t walk a batter in a strong rebound start after a terrible outing last week at Yankee Stadium, where he walked four in the first inning.

+“I felt like I had good rhythm, good mechanics,” Ohtani said through his translator.
+“It was a lot different from my last start. … I’m a student of the game, and this is my fourth year, so I do feel like I need to grow every year, and I think I’ve been able to do that.”

 Although he went 1 for 4 at the plate and failed to homer for the second straight game after hitting 14 in his previous 17 games, Ohtani still cracked a double in the first inning that drove in the Angels’ first run.
+He has a 1.054 OPS to go with his 3.49 ERA roughly halfway through the season.

+“We all romanticize what it would have been like to watch Babe Ruth play,” Angels manager Joe Maddon said.
+“You hear this stuff, and it’s a larger-than-life thought or concept.
+Now we’re living it.
+So don’t underestimate what we’re seeing.
+We always romanticize the past, and sometimes you miss what’s going on right in front of your very eyes.”

+Ohtani looked comfortable again at Angel Stadium, where he has a 1.87 ERA in eight starts.
+He pitched steadily into the late innings and had several moments of brilliance: In one at-bat against Danny Santana, he followed a 67-mph curveball with a 97-mph fastball.

-Max Stassi hit a two-run homer and doubled and singled for the Angels, while David Fletcher went 4 for 4 in their fifth win in six games.
+Stassi hit a two-run homer and doubled and singled for the Angels, while David Fletcher went 4 for 4 in their fifth win in six games.

 Raisel Iglesias gave up Hunter Renfroe’s two-strike, two-out homer in the ninth, but finished strong for his 17th save.